kazoo-osaro/spnav/doc/index.rst

         http://www.3dconnexion.com/products/spacenavigator.html

-for more information about the 3D navigator.
+for more information about the Space Navigator.

-Any device supported by ``spacenavd`` is supported by the ``libspnav`` and therefore the spnav module.
+Any device supported by ``spacenavd`` is supported by the ``libspnav`` and therefore the ``spnav`` Python module.
 This includes not only the current USB devices sold by 3dconnexion, but older serial-based devices that were sold under many brand names.

 For more information about ``spacenavd`` and ``libspnav``, see: